Elliptic curve primality

 In mathematics, elliptic curve primality testing techniques, or elliptic curve primality proving (ECPP), are among the quickest and most widely used methods in primality proving.
 It is an idea put forward by Shafi Goldwasser and Joe Kilian in 1986 and turned into an algorithm by A. O. L. Atkin in the same year.
 The algorithm was altered and improved by several collaborators subsequently, and notably by Atkin and François Morain, in 1993.
 The concept of using elliptic curves in factorization had been developed by H. W. Lenstra in 1985, and the implications for its use in primality testing (and proving) followed quickly.

 Primality testing is a field that has been around since the time of Fermat, in whose time most algorithms were based on factoring, which become unwieldy with large input; modern algorithms treat the problems of determining whether a number is prime and what its factors are separately.
 It became of practical importance with the advent of modern cryptography.
 Although many current tests result in a probabilistic output (N is either shown composite, or probably prime, such as with the Baillie–PSW primality test or the Miller–Rabin test), the elliptic curve test proves primality (or compositeness) with a quickly verifiable certificate.

-Previously-known prime-proving methods such as the Pocklington primality test required at least partial factorization of $N \pm 1$ in order to prove that $N$ is prime.
+Previously-known prime-proving methods such as the Pocklington n − 1 primality test required at least partial factorization of $N-1$ and the Morrison n + 1 primality test required at least partial factorization of $N+1$, in order to prove that $N$ is prime.
 As a result, these methods required some luck and are generally slow in practice.